viralemergence/trefle/README.md

-# A model-inflated host-virus association database
+# A model-inflated list of potential host-virus associations

 C'est quoi, `trefle`?